frialey63/rosta/README.md

 Backup of the Mongo DB

-## Sprint Stories
+## Sprint 1 Stories

+checks of the rota should notify Directors

 remove opener concept

 evening work periods

-identify users as "keyholder"
-    check at least one keyholder per day
+## Sprint 2 Stories

 management reports of periods worked, holidays, absences, etc.

-checks of the rota should notify Directors

 notifications by SMS as well as by email?